After: Poems in dialogue

 Send to: afteranthology@gmail.com

-Subject line: “AFTER Submission – [Your Name]” You may send up to six poems within each submission period, but they MUST be contained within a single file (PDF or Word Doc only).
-And all of the accompanying information MUST be in the email-letter.
+Subject line: “AFTER Submission – [Your Name]” You may send up to six poems within each submission period.
+All of the accompanying information MUST be in the email-letter.
 Thank you. :)

 We are committed to equity in the arts!